 Here are some tips and basic steps for choosing an ESP.

 Think about the main types of emails you'll be sending.
 Are you sending mostly transactional or marketing messages?
 Are you hoping to send newsletters, dynamic content, drip campaigns, email blasts, onboarding sequences, or all of the above?
 Some ESPs will be better than others for different use cases, whether you're communicating to potential customers or existing ones

-2. Contact List Size
+2. Think About Contact List Size

 The best ESP for you will depend on the number of contacts you’re sending content to.
 Often, small businesses with smaller subscriber lists will opt to use providers with a streamlined customer experience, simpler functionality, and a more streamlined feature set.
 Larger enterprises with huge contact lists and a variety of use cases may opt for enterprise-level ESPs with more advanced features and complex functionality Alongside your list size, you should also consider your email send volume, or the number of emails you plan to send.
 This becomes a budgetary consideration because some providers charge based on CPMs (Cost Per Mile), or the cost of sending a thousand email messages, while others charge on a subscription basis.

-3. Data and Privacy
+3. Review Data and Privacy Policies

 Your security needs will also depend on your vertical.
 If you’re in the healthcare industry, you may need to be HIPAA compliant, for instance.